 However, many sales fall through because of delays, misunderstandings and other avoidable bureaucratic problems.

 Even though Gran Canaria’s property laws are clear and the buying and selling process is safe, there are a lot of things to be done before everyone gathers at the notary on signing day.

 Even though I help dozens of buyers and sellers every year in Gran Canaria, and I’ve yet to experience a straightforward sale.
-Common issues that can hold up or even ruin a sale include uncleared debts attached to the property (unpaid taxes or fines, unresolved community of owners payments, etc), and delays to mortgage applications.
+There is always something that comes up and needs to be solved.
+Common issues that can hold up or even ruin a sale include uncleared debts attached to the property (unpaid taxes or fines, unresolved community of owners payments, etc), and delays to mortgage applications, .